Gravitational matter-antimatter impact interactions: Gravitational impact model

-The far-reaching gravitational force is described by a heuristic impact model with hypothetical massless entities propagating at the speed of light in vacuum and transferring momentum and energy between massive bodies through interactions on a local basis.
-In the original publication Ref.~1, a spherical symmetric emission of secondary entities had been postulated.
-The potential energy problem in a gravitationally bound two-body systems has been studied in Ref.~\citep{WilDwi15} in the framework of the impact model of gravity.
-This study has indicated that an anti-parallel emission of a secondary quadrupole\footnote{Quadrupoles with two positive and two negative elementary charges and a spin of 2 had been proposed.}\,--\,now called graviton\,--\,with respect to the incoming one is more appropriate, because it does not violate the energy conservation principle.
-The model is presented in detail in Ref.~2.
-Here we should mention that the mean value of the energy is $T_{\rm G}$ and that of the magnitude of the momentum $|\vec{p}_{\rm G}|$.
-Estimates on these quantities will be given later, but the spectral distribution is unknown.

-The model is based on the idea of gravitational shielding conceived by Nicolas \citet{Fat90} at the end of the seventeenth century.
-The shielding is, however, replaced by an energy loss of the gravitons during the interaction with matter, i.e. $T_{\rm G}$ will be reduced to $T_{\rm G}(1 - Y)$ and $|\vec{p}_{\rm G}|$ to $|\vec{p}_{\rm G}(1 - Y)|$, where $0 < Y \ll 1$.
-The attraction between matter particles is accomplished by the exchange of reduced-momentum gravitons between them that do not balance the impact of the gravitons from the opposite directions.
+It was, however, necessary to introduce energy and momentum losses of the gravitons during the interaction with matter, i.e. $T_{\rm G}$ will be reduced to $T_{\rm G}(1 - Y)$, when it is re-emitted, and $|\vec{p}_{\rm G}|$ to $|\vec{p}_{\rm G}(1 - Y)|$, where $0 < Y \ll 1$.
+The attraction between matter particles is accomplished by the exchange of reduced-momentum gravitons between them that do not balance the impact of the gravitons from the opposite direction.
+The gravitational impact interaction process is demonstrated in Figure~\ref{fig:M_g_m} with only one of very many reduced gravitons in Input~A (Path~2).
 In a sense, the particles will not attract each other, but are pushed together, in close analogy to Fatio's process.

+The long-range gravitational force is thus described by a heuristic impact model with hypothetical massless entities propagating at the speed of light in vacuum and transferring momentum and energy between massive bodies through interactions on a local basis.
+In the original publication \citep{WilWilDwi}, a spherically symmetric emission of secondary entities have been postulated.
+The potential energy problem in a gravitationally bound two-body system with arbitrary mass distribution has been studied in \citet{WilDwi15} in the framework of the impact model of gravity.
+This study has indicated that an anti-parallel emission of a secondary quadrupole\,--\,now called graviton\,--\,with respect to the incoming one is more appropriate, because it does not violate the energy conservation principle.
+It could be shown that in the latter case the difference of the potential gravitational energy during an approach of the masses corresponds to the difference of the sum of the reduced energy of the gravitons on their way between the masses.

+The model could successfully be applied to secular perihelion advances \citep{WilDwi14} and radial accelerations of disc galaxies \citep{WiDwGala,WiDwGalb}.
+In analogy to the graviton interaction, we also formulated a heuristic model of the electrostatic forces.
+Repulsion of particles with the same charge and attraction of oppositely charged particles could be achieved with dipoles interacting directly or indirectly\footnote{Direct and indirect interactions are defined in the case of gravitons and antigravitons in Subsections \ref{ss:2_2} and \ref{ss:2_3}, respectively, in analogy to the electrostatic situation.} with the particles \citep{WilDwi20}.